AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Refresh topics or map**

-When you edit topics, the changes are not automatically reflected in the map when you switch back to the map in the **Preview** mode.
-To ensure your map displays the latest updates, use the **Refresh** button.
+When a map is opened in Preview mode and you switch back to it from another tab in the Editor, the preview does not refresh automatically.
+To reload the map and reset its scroll position in the preview to the top, a manual refresh is required.

-You can use the Refresh functionality in two ways:
+You can use the Refresh functionality, available in the Preview mode of the map, in two ways:

-- **Map-level refresh**: Updates all topics in the map to reflect the latest changes.
+- **Map-level refresh**: Refreshes the preview of the entire map (including all topics), and takes you to the first scroll position for a clear view.
     ![](images/refresh-map.png){width="650" align="left"}

 - **Topic-level refresh**: Updates changes applied to one or more individual topics.